Get U Well

 What is Mononucleosis?

 Mononucleosis, also called “mono”, is a contagious infection that is usually caused by the Epstein-Barr virus (EBV).
 It is common among teenagers and young adults, especially college students.
-Mono is spread through contact with saliva, mucus from the nose and throat, and sometimes through blood and semen.

 Typical symptoms of infectious mononucleosis usually appear four to six weeks after you get infected with EBV.
 Symptoms may develop slowly and may not all occur at the same time.
 These symptoms include: